AdarshAcharya5/Gram/README.md

 # Gram
-A simple grammar correction model for english sentences with HuggingFace Transformers
+A simple grammar correction model for english sentences with HuggingFace Transformers, including a sentiment analyser